MokaDevLight/Quiz-JavaScript/README.md

 ## Features :

-*There is a button to start the quiz
+- There is a button to start the quiz
-*There is also a timer to answer questions at the right time
+- There is also a timer to answer questions at the right time
-\*In one page you can see the best points earned
+- In one page you can see the best points earned

--

 ## Contact